Skip to content

 Vegetables should be the priority when your meals need more whole-food structure.
 A powder is not the best answer when you rarely eat vegetables, use supplements instead of meals or feel you need more fibre, fullness and variety on the plate.

 Focus on vegetables first if you are using greens powder to avoid food prep completely, if you are relying on a scoop instead of balanced meals or if you expect one product to fix a poor routine.
-We want the daily habit to feel achievable, not perfect.
-Frozen greens, salad bags, stir-fry mixes, soups, roasted vegetables and smoothie greens all count as practical steps.

 What About Fibre?